MBChB, FRCS, FRCS (Otol), FRCS (ORL-HNS), MD

 Since appointment as a consultant in 2005 I have held various positions within the NHS including Head of Foundation Year 1 training (responsibility for newly qualified doctors within the trust);and clinical lead for head and neck services (ENT, ophthalmology; audiology; maxilla-facial surgery; orthodontics).

-In additional to a busy clinical practice and a number of roles within the NHS, I am an examiner for the ENT examinations both in Europe and in the UK (Fellowship and European board exams) and is a board member for the UK examination.
-I have recently been invited as a Visiting Professor to the University of Namibia Medical School ahead of visit to later in the year.
+In additional to a busy clinical practice and a number of roles within the NHS, I am an examiner for the ENT examinations both in Europe and in the UK (Fellowship and European board exams) and am a board member for the UK examination.
+I have recently been invited as a Visiting Professor to the University of Namibia Medical School ahead of a visit later in the year.

 Some of the principal treatments carried out by Mr Neil Fergie at Spire include:

 COVID-19 testing or antibody tests are not available as a standalone service at Spire Nottingham Hospital.

 MB ChB / University of Glasgow / 1991

 Bachelor of Medicine

 FRCS (Otol) / University of Edinburgh / 1997

 FRCS (ORL-HNS) / University of Edinburgh / 2002